SQL Formatter:

 Can I use the SQL Formatter offline?

 Yes.
-After you load the page once, the SQL Formatter works without an internet connection.
+After you load the page once, the Best Answer Hub SQL Formatter works without an internet connection.
 It bundles the sql-formatter library directly into the page JavaScript during the build process.
 There are no external API calls, no CDN dependencies at runtime, and no server-side processing.
 This makes it ideal for working on sensitive database queries in restricted or air-gapped environments.

 Is my SQL query sent to a server?